fbpx

 Don’t plant corn all at once

 The amount of sweet corn you’ll harvest from just one packet of seeds can be overwhelming.
 If you’re just feeding your family, plant 1/3 of your seeds ten days apart (in adjacent blocks) over 30 days.
 I do three plantings throughout June and the harvest works out perfectly-we can eat it all.
-The first year I planted corn, I planted all the seed at once and I ended up giving away most of it because we couldn’t eat the corn fast enough.
+The first year I planted corn, I planted all the seeds at once and I ended up giving away most of it because we couldn’t eat the corn fast enough.

 Use an organic fertilizer liberally and water regularly

 Sweet Corn also likes more than its fair share of water and nitrogen – it’s a very heavy feeder.
-Right after planting, add an organic fertilizer to the bed, so the plants get a steady feed through the season.
+Right after planting, add an organic fertilizer to the bed so the plants get a steady feed through the season.
 You should also prepare your corn beds at least one month beforehand by working in plenty of composted manure or compost made from kitchen scraps and yard waste.
 Make sure your corn is irrigated on a regular basis.
 For how large the corn plant is, it has a surprisingly shallow root structure, which allows the roots to dry out very quickly.
-When seedlings, three days without water under the summer sun and they start to droop.
+When seedlings, three days without water under the summer sun they start to droop.

 Follow these basics and you’ll experience the flavor of sweet corn like you never have before.
-For more detailed information, here’s an excellent fact sheet from the University Of Illinois Extension on growing corn and recommended varieties.

 2 thoughts on “How To Grow Sweet Corn In Your Garden”